ONElua/VitaBubbles/README.md

 Thanks to Belickade for sharing his resources.<br>
 Thanks to Takuhii for sharing his resources.<br>
 Thanks to Gaardus for sharing his resources.<br>
+Thanks to capSilver for sharing his resources.<br>
+Thanks to MoonshineIndustries for sharing his resources.<br>

 ## Donation ##
 In case you want to support the work of the team on the vita, you can always donate for some coffee.
 Any amount is highly appreciated: